-Prerequisite: Completion of history upper-division coursework or consent of instructor.
+Prerequisite: Admission to Teacher Education Program and consent of instructor.
 No credit hours

 HISTORY 4303.
 EUROPE SINCE 1919.

 History of Europe from the end of World War I to the collapse of communism in Eastern Europe, emphasizing the struggle between democracy and totalitarianism.
 Fall, even years, Summer, odd years.
 Prerequisite: HIS 2320.
 Three semester hours